 Join the Songwriting Workshop:

 We're so excited to welcome you to our first-ever songwriting workshop!
 This six-week course will take you through the basics of chords, melody writing and form.
 By the end of it you'll have composed two full-length (16-bar) pieces in binary form, a couple shorter excerpts AND a little pop ditty in verse/chorus form.
-Even if you've never composed before, it's foolproof!
+Follow along even if you've never composed before!

 Songwriting Workshop Basics: The Details